Suggested Search Terms

 Worried about a downturn?
 Learn practical ways local business owners can prepare, adapt, and thrive during a recession while building long-term resilience.

-As a local business owner, you already know how to juggle limited resources, wear many hats, and adapt quickly.
-These same skills can help you not just weather a downturn, but emerge stronger on the other side.
-With a smart strategy and a focus on what matters most, your business can stay resilient and even uncover new opportunities for growth.
+You may not have millions to spend, but as a local business owner, you already know how to juggle limited resources, wear many hats, and adapt quickly.
+These same skills can help you weather an economic downturn with some foresight and a little strategy.

 Step 1: Know Your Numbers